postcss/postcss-mixins/README.md

 ### `mixinsDir`

 Autoload all mixins from this dirs.
-Mixin name will be taken from file name.=
+Mixin name will be taken from file name.

 ```js
 // gulpfile.js